oblac/jodd-site/doc/props.md

 Specifies the new line string when EOL is escaped.
 Default value is an empty string, so multi-line values will be joined in single-line value.
-If this value is set to, e.g., `"\n"`, multi-line values will be persisted as multi-lines.
+If this value is set to, e.g., `\n`, multi-line values will be persisted as multi-lines.

 ### valueTrimLeft